donatolab/biozentrum_block_course/Day_1/README.md

 `jupyter lab`

-4. Try to run the first cell of the jupyter - you should get an error
+4. Now we have to find the notebook (or code) that we want to run.
+So we click on the "notebooks/" folder and then on the Binarize_Suite2p notebook.

+5. Next, we are ready to try and run our first cell of code.
+We click on the top most "cell" and then in the "run" (triangle) button at top of the notebook.

-5. Install missing packages using pip.
+6. Install missing packages using pip.
 We type in "pip install PACKAGE" and the pip package manager finds the package for us and installs it.

 `!pip install matplotlib`
 `!pip install scipy`